Three Common Indoor Air Pollutants

 The air quality in our homes depends partly on the air quality outside and partly on what we bring into the space.
 The outside air quality isn’t really under your control, but you can take steps to reduce its impact on you and your family.
 Let’s take a look at three types of indoor air pollutants and how you can take steps to create a healthier space for your family.

-Volatile Organic Compounds (VOCs) are harmful chemicals that are emitted from a variety of products and they can be 2 to 5 times higher indoors than outdoors.
-They are commonly associated with paints and solvents, but they are also present in products containing ‘fragrance’, including fabric softeners, air fresheners, and household cleaners.
+Volatile organic compounds (VOCs) are harmful chemicals that are emitted from a variety of products, and they can be two to five times higher indoors than outdoors.
+They are commonly associated with paints and solvents, but they are also present in products containing "fragrance," including fabric softeners, air fresheners, and household cleaners.
 While concentrations of these chemicals in any one product is low, it is not well understood how these individually low exposures impact our health over the longer term.
 However, many of the synthetic fragrance ingredients are known or suspected carcinogens, allergens, hormone disruptors, and can induce asthma.

 Radon doesn’t get a lot of attention, but it can be a significant contributor to poor indoor air quality and is a known cause of lung cancer.
 It is a naturally-occurring gas that can enter homes from the surrounding soil and build up over time.
 Health Canada published a study in 2012 that found 7% of homes have radon above the guideline.

 The only way to know whether you are being exposed is to test your home.
 You can purchase a test kit to do it yourself or hire a contractor — just be sure you use a long-term test over at least 90 days and when the temperatures are cooler.